-Having set the scene with a general introduction in my first one and a mild polemic in the second I want to move on in the remaining posts in this series to look at formal methods and tools before concluding.
-That will mean dropping down a level in understanding the knowledge in play and moving to continuous mapping of decisions before (and in some cases after) retirement.
+Having set the scene with a general introduction in my first one and a mild polemic in the second I want to move on to the remaining posts in this series to look at formal methods and tools before concluding.
+That will mean dropping down a level in understanding the knowledge in play and moving to the continuous mapping of decisions before (and in some cases after) retirement.
 It is worth remembering that while I am focused on the ageing workforce the basic lessons imply in a range of cases where knowledge loss is immanent.
 By the way, yesterday’s post produced an interesting exchange on Facebook which is worth a look.

 One of the first sense-making frameworks I created was ASHEN; originally as a perspective question to elicit what knowledge was in use in a particular situation.
-The method involved gathering narrative related to decisions, ideally through journaling, then looking at narrative clusters to ask the decision maker five questions:
+The method involved gathering narratives related to decisions, ideally through journaling, then looking at narrative clusters to ask the decision maker five questions:

-The components created the mnemonic ASHEN and we still use it in knowledge mapping exercises.
+The components created the mnemonic ASHEN and we still use it in knowledge-mapping exercises.
 It has been adopted and bodied by others over the years which is always a good sign.

 So the first three elements of ASHEN can be formally managed using many of the traditional tools and techniques that have evolved in knowledge management over the years.
-I spent the last two days in Zurich working with one of the better cloud based content management providers (more on them in future posts as we may link with them in a formal offering or two) and the capabilities of those tools is a hygiene factor in any knowledge management programme, but it is in the main (but not exclusively) information management.
-But without doubt the tools available now make this a much easier task than it was the best part of two decades ago when the whole KM thing got off the grounds.
+I spent the last two days in Zurich working with one of the better cloud-based content management providers (more on them in future posts as we may link with them in a formal offering or two) and the capabilities of those tools are a hygiene factor in any knowledge management programme, but it is in the main (but not exclusively) information management.
+But without doubt, the tools available now make this a much easier task than it was the best part of two decades ago when the whole KM thing got off the grounds.

 Cognitive Edge Ltd. & Cognitive Edge Pte. trading as The Cynefin Company and The Cynefin Centre.

-© COPYRIGHT 2022.
+© COPYRIGHT 2023